Do you have an agreed process for project prioritizing?

 - How will our growth be affected?

-- Where will we get enough resources of time, finance, expertise?
+- Where will we get enough project resources of time, finance, and employees?

 - What is the cost/benefit ratio?